 Failure to Meet Requirements

 If you received benefits you were not entitled to, either in the past or during your current unemployment benefit period, your unemployment checks will be stopped while your state's labor department investigates the matter.
-In Pennsylvania, like in many other states, the Department of Labor and Industry will inform you of the investigation by sending you written notice, It takes up to 10 business days for the department to determine how the overpayment happened and issue the accurate payment amount.
+In Pennsylvania, like in many other states, the Department of Labor and Industry will inform you of the investigation by sending you written notice.

 Failure to Respond to Inquiry

 If your state's labor department has a question about your claim and you fail to respond in a timely manner, your unemployment check will be delayed.
 For instance, in Oregon, the Employment Department will halt your check until you make contact with the department and resolve the matter.
-Any time there is an issue that requires investigation, such as your reason for separating from employment, failure to look for work or missing a work assignment, your unemployment check likely will be delayed.
+Any time there is an issue that requires investigation, such as your reason for separating from employment or missing a work assignment, your unemployment check likely will be delayed.

 Timing of Claim Submission